Campus Mall Aerial

 SFU’s professional licensure programs are designed to meet the educational prerequisites for applicable licensure or certification in the Commonwealth of Pennsylvania.
 SFU does not guarantee that its professional licensure programs will satisfy the criteria of professional licensure boards in other States.

 Each State may have different professional licensure requirements.
 Eligibility for licensure and/or certification may involve more than successful completion of the program of study (i.e., professional examinations, background checks, years of work experience).
-The State professional licensing boards make the ultimate decision as to whether or not an individual will be eligible for licensure based on the regulations in place at the time of application.
+The State professional licensing boards make the ultimate decision whether an individual will be eligible for licensure based on the regulations in place at the time of application.

 Federal regulations (34 CFR 668.43) require the University to make public disclosure of certain information regarding professional licensure programs, regardless of modality (i.e., on-ground, online, hybrid).
-As such, SFU provides the Professional Licensure Table which indicates the States where the University has determined through reasonable, good faith effort, that the professional licensure program does or does not meet the applicable professional licensure education requirement for each State, or the University has not yet made a determination.
+As such, SFU provides the Professional Licensure Table which indicates the States where the University has determined through reasonable, good faith effort, that the professional licensure program does or does not meet the applicable professional licensure education requirement for each State.

-These regulations also require that the University make individual direct disclosures to prospective and enrolled students if the curriculum of the intended professional licensure program does not meet State educational requirements for licensure in the State in which the individual is located, or when the University has not made a determination.
+These regulations also require that the University make individual direct disclosures to prospective and enrolled students if the curriculum of the intended professional licensure program does not meet State educational requirements for licensure in the State in which the individual is located.
 SFU does this by email.

 Prospective students interested in a professional licensure program are advised to consult the Professional Licensure Table and contact the appropriate State licensing agency where they are located, prior to beginning a course of study, to determine whether the program meets educational requirements for licensure in that State.
 Students who plan to relocate while enrolled in a professional licensure program, regardless of modality, should discuss their plan with a program administrator to assess any potential impact on eligibility for continuance in their course of study (state authorization), eligibility requirements for licensure, and access to practicums and federal aid.